ro31337/libretaxi/doc/REDIS.md

 By default, Kue will connect to Redis using the client default settings (port defaults to `6379`, host defaults to `127.0.0.1`, prefix defaults to `q`).

-In this project we _do_ specify redis connection string in our `.env` file.
+In this project we don't specify redis connection string in our `settings.js` file.
+It would be nice to have DB `0` for development/production and DB `1` for tests.

+`before-all.js` test tries to check if compatible version of Redis is installed, and if it's available.
 Redis is required to run tests.
-By default we use DB `0` for development and DB `1` for tests.

-`before-all.js` test tries to check if compatible version of Redis is installed, and if it's available.

 See also: